-An Insider’s Guide to Torres del Paine National Park in Patagonia.
+An Insider’s Guide to Torres del Paine National Park.

 How do I get to Torres del Paine National Park?

-- Fly to Punta Arenas: From the Santiago de Chile International Airport take a 4 hour flight to Punta Arenas Airport.
+- If Visiting Chile, Fly to Punta Arenas: From Santiago de Chile, International Airport takes a 4-hour flight to Punta Arenas Airport.
 Then take a 4 and a half hour bus ride from Punta Arenas to Torres del Paine.

-- Fly to El Calafate: From the Buenos Aires Airport, take a 4-5 hour connecting flight to El Calafate.
-From El Calafate, take a 4 hour bus to Cerro Castillo and cross the boarder into Torres del Paine National Park.
+- If Visiting Argentina, Fly to El Calafate: From the Buenos Aires Airport, take a 4-5 hour connecting flight to El Calafate.
+From El Calafate, take a 4-hour bus to Cerro Castillo and cross the border into Torres del Paine National Park.

 Where to Stay in Torres del Paine?